lucavallin/syn/README.md

 - Add the remote to this repository: `git remote add google https://source.developers.google.com/p/<your-project>/r/syn`.
 Replace `<your-project>` with the correct name.
 - Push changes with `git push --all google`

+### App
+Syn uses a React Native application as frontend.
+The application works on all platforms, browsers included, and it uses:
+- Typescript
+- `expo` for React Native development
+- `native-base` as UI library
+- `firebase` to provide backend functionality
+- `redux` because I wanted to test it after many years I haven't touched it.

 ## IFTTT
 The project currently sends detection notifications to the IFTTT app via IFTTT webhooks.
 The webhook URL can be configured via Terraform and it looks like this: `https://maker.ifttt.com/trigger/<event-name>/with/key/<key>`.
 Replace `<event-name>` and `<key>` with your information.